 Under the terms of the Declaration of Trust, all Shares, when consideration for Shares is received by the Fund, will be fully paid and nonassessable.
 Distributions may be paid to Shareholders if, as and when authorized and declared by the Board.
 Shares will have no preference, preemptive, appraisal, conversion, exchange or redemption rights, and will be freely transferable, except where their transfer is restricted by law or contract.
 The Declaration of Trust provides that the Board shall have the power to repurchase or redeem Shares.
 In the event of the Fund's dissolution, after the Fund pays or adequately provides for the payment of all claims and obligations of the Fund, and upon the receipt of such releases, indemnities and refunding agreements deemed necessary by the Board, each Share will be entitled to receive, according to its respective rights, a pro rata portion of the Fund's assets available for distribution, subject to any preferential rights of holders of the Fund's outstanding Preferred Shares, if any.
 Each whole Share will be entitled to one vote as to any matter on which it is entitled to vote and each fractional Share will be entitled to a proportionate fractional vote.
 Shareholders shall be entitled to vote on all matters on which a vote of Shareholders is required by the 1940 Act, the Declaration of Trust or a resolution of the Board.
 There will be no cumulative voting in the election or removal of Trustees.
-Under the Declaration of Trust, the Fund is not required to hold annual meetings of Shareholders.
-The Fund only expects to hold Shareholder meetings to the extent required by the 1940 Act or pursuant to special meetings called by the Board or a majority of Shareholders.
+Under the Declaration of Trust, the Fund is not required by the 1940 Act or pursuant to special meetings called by the Board or a majority of Shareholders.